uc-cdis/gen3.org/gen3/docs/products/dicom-viewer.md

   - We use Ohif viewer v3.
 - [Orthanc server fork](https://github.com/uc-cdis/OrthancDocker/tree/master-rebase)
   - The Orthanc server supports custom authorization filters.
 We forked the repository so we could add a [filter](https://github.com/uc-cdis/OrthancDocker/blob/gen3-0.1.2/orthanc-gen3/authz_filter.py) that communicates with the [Gen3 policy engine](https://github.com/uc-cdis/arborist) to check user authorization.
   - Orthanc supports various storage options.
 We are currently using PostgreSQL and investigating using AWS S3.
 An internal write-up can be found [here](https://docs.google.com/document/d/1QDf_xqwy1esGp1AV2D-or8R1PbMAx_YqMsWhbL0B3PM).
+Note that one of the two will likely not be maintained anymore in the future.

 ## Deployment